Why is this important?

 Your State Retirement Pension and occupational pension won't be affected by your redundancy.
 You'll still get your pension when you reach retirement age or when your employment contract says you will.

-For more information about pensions, see Benefits for people over sixty.
+For more information about pensions, see Benefits for older people.

 You might need advice about any debts you have and how to budget to avoid future debt.
 If you have bought something on credit, check whether you've got a payment protection insurance policy that will pay off the credit if you're made redundant.